jonathanhogg/flitter/docs/install.md

 physics system runs](physics.md#non-realtime-mode).

 `--runtime` *SECONDS*
-: Run for a specific period of time and then exit automatically.
+: Run for a specific period of time and then exit automatically, in seconds (may be specified as a [time-code](language.md#time-codes)).
 This is particularly useful for capturing videos of a specific length unattended.
 In `--lockstep` mode, this is a period of the internal frame clock not the wall clock.